odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Identification Type and VAT
 ***************************
-As part of the Chilean localization, the identification types defined by the SII are now available on the Partner form, this information is essential for most transactions.
+As part of the Chilean localization, the identification types defined by the SII are now available on the Partner form.
+This information is essential for most transactions.

 .. image:: media/Chile06.png
    :align: center